matoululu/animape/README.md

       animape({
         selector: '[data-animape]', // selector for animape to target
         distance: 50 // buffer distance used to determine when to start animating
-      });
+        verbose: false //set to true to see helpful console logs });